October 6, 2022

 TLS Compliance

-SSL/TLS standard prevents hackers from reading data when it is sent over the connection as it uses encryption algorithms to scramble data in transit.
+SSL/TLS standard prevents hackers from reading data sent over the connection as it uses encryption algorithms to scramble data in transit.
 It is an alternative to plain text data transfer between the server and the website in which the transfer is encrypted and thus is prone to security breaches.
 Therefore, SSL/TLS is a must whenever sensitive information such as usernames and passwords or payment processing information is being transferred.

 4.1.
 What is the difference between SSL and TLS?